stefanofago73/nano-optimizer/README.md

 A summary of the application properties is provided which could be turned off to speed up</br>
 the start and / or decrease memory consumption.</br>

-more information can be found at the following links:
+more information can be found at the following links:</br>
 [allocation](https://github.com/dsyer/spring-boot-allocations)</br>
 [memory](https://github.com/dsyer/spring-boot-memory-blog/)</br>
 [autoconfig](https://geowarin.com/understanding-spring-boot/)